LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D2-AsynchAwait.md

 ### Why Use Async Methods?

-Since the MVC framework only creates one short-lived instance of controller objects in response to HTTP requests, there won't be much need to run tasks concurrently for a single user.
-But, when we have multiple users on our site, there will be a need to run tasks concurrently because there are multiple users accessing the site simultaneously.
+Since the MVC framework only creates one short-lived instance of each controller objects, in response to HTTP requests, there won't be much need to run tasks concurrently for a single user.
+But, when we have <u>multiple users</u> on our site, we will need to run tasks concurrently because there are multiple users accessing the site simultaneously.

 ### Making Your Controller Methods Asynchronous